San Quentin Rehabilitation Center: History

 Though numerous towns and localities in the area are named after Roman Catholic saints, and "San Quintín" is Spanish for "Saint Quentin", the prison was not named after the saint.
 The land on which it is situated, Point Quentin, is named after a Coast Miwok warrior named Quentín, fighting under Chief Marin, who was taken prisoner at that place.

 In 1851, California's first prison opened; it was a 268-ton wooden ship named the Waban, anchored in San Francisco Bay and outfitted to hold 30 inmates.
 Some of the Waban's timber remains a part of the new hospital structure inside the prison.
 After a series of speculative land transactions and a legislative scandal, inmates who were housed on the Waban constructed San Quentin which opened its first cell block, nicknamed "the Stones", in 1854.
 Before being retired altogether, this initial unit would come to be used as a dungeon after newer additions were constructed atop it.
 The Stones, however, survive to this day and is thought to be California's oldest surviving public work.

+According to the San Quentin Prison Museum, from the first day in 1852 until 1927, women were housed the same as men.

 From 1913 to 1951, Leo Stanley performed numerous medical experiments on San Quentin's inmates.

 Clinton Duffy was the warden from 1940 to 1952.
 He had fresh insights informing the reorganization of the prison structure and reformation of prison management.
 Prior to Duffy, San Quentin had gone through years of violence, inhumane punishments and civil rights abuses against prisoners.
 The previous warden was forced to resign.
 Duffy had the offending prison guards fired and added a librarian, psychiatrists, and several surgeons at San Quentin.
 Duffy's press agent publicized sweeping reforms.
 San Quentin remained a brutal prison where prisoners continued to be beaten to death.
 The use of torture as an approved method of interrogation at San Quentin was banned in 1944.

 In 1941, the first prison meeting of Alcoholics Anonymous took place at San Quentin; in commemoration of this, the 25-millionth copy of the AA Big Book was presented to Jill Brown, of San Quentin, at the International Convention of Alcoholics Anonymous in Toronto, Ontario, Canada.

 In 1947, Warden Duffy recruited Herman Spector to work as assistant warden at San Quentin.
 Spector turned down the invitation to be assistant warden and chose instead to become senior librarian if he could institute his theories on reading as a program to encourage pro-social behavior.
 By 1955, Spector was being interviewed in library journals and suggesting the prison library could contribute significantly to rehabilitation.